itzzjb/kodekloud-terraform/README.md

 **descriptiom**:

-- This is optional.
+- This is **_optional_**.
 But it is a good practice to use this argument to describe what the variable is used for.

 ### List